 Are you from a community or consumer group?

-Self Help for Hard of Hearing People (SHHH) is made up of many volunteers, mainly themselves hearing impaired, who are able to help others with the knowledge and experience they have acquired.
-SHHH is based in Sydney but offers services online to all of Australia.
+Hearing Matters Australia (formerly Self Help for Hard of Hearing People (SHHH)) is made up of many volunteers, mainly themselves hearing impaired, who are able to help others with the knowledge and experience they have acquired.
+HMA is based in Sydney but offers services online to all of Australia.

 Whirled Foundation exists to assist people who suffer dizziness, vertigo and loss of balance attacks.